ChirayuDodiya/ShowNexus-Ticket-Booking-Platform/README.md

 # ShowNexus-Scalable-Event-Movie-Ticket-Booking-System-PostgreSQL-
 A fully normalized database project inspired by BookMyShow, built using PostgreSQL and pgAdmin.
 Supports ticket booking for events (by category) and movies (by seat), with BCNF-compliant schemas, multi-location support, fixed venue arrangements, and flexible pricing.
-Ideal for academic DBMS projects or learning relational schema design.